sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 ## Exploration

-For the Monte Carlo method, as the agent does not have full knowledge of the dynamics of the environment and it is basically a sampling-based method, it is necessary to give the agent as much as information possible of different states.
+For the Monte Carlo method, as the agent does not have full knowledge of the dynamics of the environment and it is basically a sampling-based method, it is necessary to give the agent as much information as possible about different states.

 ### Let's get back to the penalty kick situation